LandsOfHope/LandsOfHope.Guide/_faqs/what-are-the-specific-causes-promoted-by-each-alle.md

 category: allegiance
 layout: faq_topic
 ---
 There is no cause for any of the allegiances .... the allegiances are at war.
 The Society and Exiles fight amongst themselves while the threat of the Reapers grows silently out of sight and mind of those two bickering sides.
-If you want to read up more on the histories for each visit the Topics section on the fho2.com website or checkout the writers forum.